Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 If you have any problems, check the full documentation on how to run the game fron nothing at [`docs/PLAYING.MD`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/docs/PLAYING.md).

+### Compiling & Building

+You can also take the game to a next level by compiling it.
+Check the documentation about that at [`docs/BUILDING.md`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/docs/BUILDING.md).

 ## Python Module Requirements

 Bane Of Wargs is a minimal game but you will have to install/updated some python modules.\n